sethchart/sethchart.com/content/posts/6/index.md

 Once you have Docker installed on your computer, you will need to decide which Jupyter image will fit your needs best.
 Check out the guide to [selecting an image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) for more information.
 I am going to use the `jupyter/scipy-notebook` image for this post.

+## Pulling the Image

+A docker image is a file with all of the information that you need to create a Docker container.
+Before we can set up our container, we need to download the image that we chose in the Selecting an Image section.
+The `docker pull` command is used to download Docker images.
+The line below will download the latest version of the `jupyter/scipy-notebook` image from [Docker Hub](https://hub.docker.com/r/jupyter/scipy-notebook/tags/?page=1&ordering=last_updated).